checkmarble/llm-adapter/README.md

 A few utilities are available to run multiple requests at the same time:

- - `llmadapter.All[T](context.Context, *llmadapter.LlmAdapter, reqs ...Request[T])` can be used to fire several requests at once, wait for all of them to return and get a slice of results.
+ - `llmberjack.All[T](context.Context, *llmberjack.llmberjack, reqs ...Request[T])` can be used to fire several requests at once, wait for all of them to return and get a slice of results.
- - `llmadapter.Race[T](context.Context, *llmadapter.LlmAdapter, reqs ...Request[T])` can be used to fire several requests at once, return the first successful response, and cancel the others.
+ - `llmberjack.Race[T](context.Context, *llmberjack.llmberjack, reqs ...Request[T])` can be used to fire several requests at once, return the first successful response, and cancel the others.

 Note that cancelled requests will still incur cost on most providers.